-- 6.1 Bachelor of Commerce (Integrated with CMA(US)) Degree Program is a Three-Year, Full-Time Semester based program.
-The minimum duration of the BCom (Integrated with CMA(US)) Program is three (03) years and each year comprises of two academic Semesters (Odd and Even Semesters) and hence the duration of the BCom (Integrated with CMA(US)) program is six (06) Semesters. - 6.2 A student who for whatever reason is not able to complete the Program within the normal period or the minimum duration (number of years) prescribed for the Program, may be allowed a period of two years beyond the normal period to complete the mandatory minimum credits requirement as prescribed by the concerned Program Regulations and Curriculum.
-In general, the permissible maximum duration (number of years) for completion of Program is 'N' + 2 years, where 'N' stands for the normal or minimum duration (number of years) for completion of the concerned Program as prescribed by the concerned Program Regulations and Curriculum. - 6.3 The time taken by the student to improve Grades/CGPA, and in case of temporary withdrawal/re-joining, shall be counted in the permissible maximum duration for completion of a Program. - 6.4 In exceptional circumstances, such as temporary withdrawal for medical exigencies, where there is a prolonged hospitalization and/or treatment, as certified through hospital/medical records, female students requiring extended maternity break (certified by registered medical practitioner), and, outstanding sportspersons representing the University/State/India requiring extended time to participate in National/International sports events, a further extension of one (01) year may be granted on the approval of the Academic Council. - 6.5 The enrolment of the student who fails to complete the mandatory requirements for the award of the concerned Degree in the prescribed maximum duration (Sub-Clauses 18.1 and 18.2 of Academic Regulations), shall stand terminated and no Degree shall be awarded.
+- 6.1 Bachelor of Commerce Degree Program is a Three-Year, Full-Time Semester based program.
+The minimum duration of the BCom Program is three (03) years and each year comprises of two academic Semesters (Odd and Even Semesters) and hence the duration of the BCom program is six (06) Semesters. - 6.2 A student who for whatever reason is not able to complete the Program within the normal period or the minimum duration (number of years) prescribed for the Program, may be allowed a period of two years beyond the normal period to complete the mandatory minimum credits requirement as prescribed by the concerned Program Regulations and Curriculum.
+In general, the permissible maximum duration (number of years) for completion of Program is 'N' + 2 years, where 'N' stands for the normal or minimum duration (number of years) for completion of the concerned Program as prescribed by the concerned Program Regulations and Curriculum. - 6.3 The time taken by the student to improve Grades/CGPA, and in case of temporary withdrawal/re-joining (Refer to Clause Error!
+Reference source not found. of Academic Regulations), shall be counted in the permissible maximum duration for completion of a Program. - 6.4 In exceptional circumstances, such as temporary withdrawal for medical exigencies, where there is a prolonged hospitalization and/or treatment, as certified through hospital/medical records, female students requiring extended maternity break (certified by registered medical practitioner), and, outstanding sportspersons representing the University/State/India requiring extended time to participate in National/International sports events, a further extension of one (01) year may be granted on the approval of the Academic Council. - 6.5 The enrolment of the student who fails to complete the mandatory requirements for the award of the concerned Degree (refer Section 19.Error!
+Reference source not found. of Academic Regulations) in the prescribed maximum duration (Sub-Clauses 18.1 and 18.2 of Academic Regulations), shall stand terminated and no Degree shall be awarded.